canada-ca/canada-ca.github.io/_posts/2020-12-18-2020-silver-linings.md

 <p>But I’ve also been amazed at their resilience and the enduring fight they bring day in and day out as they struggle through exhaustion, when the adrenaline keeping them going has long since been spent.
 And it occurs to me that it is through hardship that the strongest bonds of friendship are built. </p>

 <p>We’ve collaborated more widely and more deeply these past many months than ever before.
 And in each moment of collaboration, we invited our colleagues into our homes and our lives.
 Take a moment as this year ends, to think of all the colleagues who have been a part of your day-to-day since March.
 They will forever share your lived experience of this pandemic.
-They will forever be the ones who walked with you on the journey, and the bonds you formed will be special and meaningful for a very long time to come.
-I am inspired by the dedication, resilience, and commitment to serving Canadians that I have witnessed in my colleagues from across government, and I am grateful to have been a part of your journey, as you have all been a part of mine.”</p>
+They will forever be the ones who walked with you on the journey, and the bonds you formed will be special and meaningful for a very long time to come.</p>

+<p>I am inspired by the dedication, resilience, and commitment to serving Canadians that I have witnessed in my colleagues from across government, and I am grateful to have been a part of your journey, as you have all been a part of mine.”</p>

 <p>- <b>Laura Piper, Digital Transformation Office</b></p>

-<p> 3.
+<p>3.
 “Through adverse circumstances and a complete shift to remote work, collaboration was the biggest asset within the GC that enabled common solutions, responsive changes based on evidence and true advancements enabling the government as a whole to better communicate with Canadians through a time of crisis.
 Not only did we innovate, we also provided reliable, secure and timely information for the public when they most needed it.”</p>

 <p>- <b>Melissa Teasdale, Principal Publisher</b></p>